kyash777/NotesAPI/readme.md

     "password":""
 }

-#### NOTE:ON SUCCESSFULL LOGIN USER GETS ONE TOKEN IN RESPONSE WHICH SHOULD BE IN AUTHORIZATION HEADER TO ACCESS PROTECTED ROUTES.
+### NOTE: On successfull login user gets one token in response which should be included in authorization header to access protected routes

-#### INPUT FORMAT FOR /create
+### INPUT FORMAT FOR /create

 {
     "title":"",